Palestinian Death Toll In Gaza From Israeli Attacks Rises To 30,717: Ministry

-(MENAFN- IANS) Gaza, March 6 (IANS) The Palestinian death toll from ongoing Israeli attacks on the Gaza Strip has risen to 30,717 with 72,156 others wounded, the Hamas-run Health Ministry said in a press statement on Wednesday.
+GAZA, Mac 7 (NNN-WAFA) – The Palestinian death toll from the ongoing Israeli attacks on the Gaza Strip has risen to 30,717, with 72,156 others wounded, the Palestinian Health Ministry said in a press statement yesterday.

-During the last 24 hours, the Israeli army killed 86 Palestinians and wounded 113 others, it added.
+During the last 24 hours, the Israeli regime killed 86 Palestinians and wounded 113 others, it added.

-This brings the total death toll to 30,717 and injuries to 72,156, since the Israel-Hamas war broke out on October 7, 2023, Xinhua news agency reported.
+This brings the total death toll to 30,717, and injuries to 72,156, more than two-thirds of them are women and children, since the Israel-Hamas conflict broke out on Oct 7, last year.

-The statement noted that some victims remained under the rubble amid heavy bombardment and a lack of civil defence and ambulance crews.
+The statement noted that, some victims still remained under the rubble, amid heavy bombardment and a lack of civil defence and ambulance services.

-Israel has been launching a large-scale offensive against Hamas in the Gaza Strip to retaliate against a Hamas rampage through the southern Israeli border on October 7, 2023, during which about 1,200 people were killed and more than 200 were taken hostage.
+Israel has been launching a massive offensive against the Hamas in the Gaza Strip, however, most of those killed were Palestinian civilians, women, the elderlies and children.– NNN-WAFA

 Legal Disclaimer: